Dennis Uy: Business career

-Diplomatic career
+In September 2024, Uy sold Conti's Bakeshop & Restaurant and Wendy's Philippines, with his Eight8Ate Holdings Inc., to entrepreneur Crystal Jacinto.

+In August 2025, it was confirmed that his publicy-listed company PH Resorts, Inc. (PSE: PHR) lost its land and built-up assets in Cebu for the planned "Emerald Bay Casino and Resort" project, to lender Chinabank, and is further mired in billions in debt/capital deficiency.

+International business connections

-Dennis Uy is also a diplomat.
-He has been the honorary consul to Kazakhstan since November 2011. and is tasked to develop the bilateral ties of the Philippines with the Central Asian nation.
+Uy has been the honorary consul to Kazakhstan since November 2011. and is tasked to develop the bilateral ties of the Philippines with the Central Asian nation.

+Government Service career

+Uy was appointed in 2016 as the Presidential Adviser on Sports Development by then President Rodrigo Roa Duterte.

 Involvement in sports

 Uy through his company Phoenix Petroleum, owns a franchise in the Philippine Basketball Association.
 The team known as the Phoenix Super LPG Fuel Masters joined the PBA in 2016 as the Phoenix Fuel Masters after buying the Barako Bull Energy franchise.
 He is also the team's board governor.
 On July 18, 2016, Uy was appointed by then-President of the Philippines and ally Rodrigo Duterte as the presidential adviser for sports.

 Personal life

 Dennis Uy is married to Cherylyn Chiong who is a graduate of La Salle Academy, Iligan in high school and Business and Finance from the Ateneo de Davao University with whom he has three children; two daughters and a son.
 He is also a close friend of former Philippine President Rodrigo Duterte and was a major donor to Duterte's presidential campaign in 2016.